BuilderIO/builder/examples/react-design-system/README.md

 <img src="https://imgur.com/PJW3b4S.gif" alt="example" />

-We also show how intergrate Builder.io using [@builder.io/storybook](https://github.com/builderio/builder/tree/master/packages/storybook) within your storybook to give your users a playground where they can drag and drop your custom components and prototype something quick.
+We also show how to intergrate Builder.io using [@builder.io/storybook](https://github.com/builderio/builder/tree/master/packages/storybook) within your storybook to give your users a playground where they can drag and drop your custom components and prototype something quick.

 [Storybook Demo](https://builder-storybook.firebaseapp.com/)